rubyconfig/config/README.md

 Inheritance customization (check [Deep Merge](https://github.com/danielsdeleo/deep_merge) for more details):

 * `knockout_prefix` - ability to remove elements of the array set in earlier loaded settings file.
 Default: `nil`

+Prepend sources

+* `prepend_sources` - ability to prepend settings via Config without the need to reload settings after they run once.

 ## Working with Heroku